uowaep/CubiQuake/README.md

 ![alt text](https://raw.githubusercontent.com/uowaep/CubiQuake/master/cubiquake.png "CubiQuake")

-Cubic Game Framework for the FTEQW Engine __(Requires FTEQW revision 5424 or higher.)__
+Cubic Game Framework for the FTEQW Engine __(Requires [FTEQW](http://fte.triptohell.info/downloads) revision 5424 or higher.
+64bit is strongly recommended.)__

-Cubiquake is a framework for quake mod developers to build cubic style (mistakenly referred to as voxel by some) games in the FTEQW engine.
+Cubiquake is a Quake modification.
+It can be played as is in creative mode to build worlds, but it is also a framework for Quake mod developers to build cubic style (mistakenly referred to as voxel by some) games in the FTEQW engine.
 Cubiquake uses trisoup_simple to draw most surfaces, and dynamically spawns collision surfaces and calculates lighting as the player moves through the world.
 Multiple shapes are supported, currently cube, ramp, wedge, and wedge tip.
 Cubics types can also be set to designate the texture, or alternatively models for cubic spaces held by objects, currently using a torch as an example.
 Ambient, static, and dynamic light all work.
 You do not need to be a modder to use CubiQuake as is.
 Just follow the installation and playing/generation instructions.

 ### Recent Changes
-r101
-- view distances can now be set in the console and modified during gameplay (they are server dependent though)
-- added console commands to modify view ranges: viewdist1, viewheight1, viewdist2, viewheight2, resetview
+r107
+- tested multiplayer. it works. (still needs to not send/draw out of range cubics loaded by other players)
+- added cubiquakeserver.bat to the main engine directory to run dedicated servers easily
+- added support for individual clients to save prefab files into their own directories on the server (be sure to set your "name" field)
+- use the "filename" cvar to set the desired prefab filename. it is set blank by default each game. use the cvar without any value to show the current filename
+- the "prefabname" cvar is no longer used
+- cvar "adminpass" added to prevent clients from calling commands such as resetview without permission
+- the map file is now a .map instead of a .hmp
+- added "start" command/alias to the console to avoid having to type out the map command
+- ambient light is now controlled on the server.
+- resetview now also resets ambient light levels (and draw ranges) across all clients
+- fixed a bug that was causing the server to try to initialize the client endlessly after using resetview
-- added some comments to default.cfg
+- fixed some text prints to no longer broadcast to every player
-- fixed: nqplayerphysics was preventing proper world collision

 ### Installation
 - Download CubiQuake https://github.com/uowaep/CubiQuake/archive/master.zip and extract the entire contents of the zip file anywhere.